coeps-github/capacitor-plugin-ios-cookie-mover/README.md

-# capacitor-plugin-ios-cookie-mover
+# @coeps/capacitor-plugin-ios-cookie-mover

-This capacitor plugin can move cookies back and forth between NSHTTPCookieStorage and WKHTTPCookieStore to solve some iOS cookie issues with InAppBrowser etc.
+This capacitor plugin can move cookies back and forth between NSHTTPCookieStorage and WKHTTPCookieStore to solve some iOS cookie issues.